mage-ai/mage-ai/README.md

       /app/run_app.sh mage start demo_project
     ```

+    - If you want to run Mage locally on a different port, change the first port after `-p`
+    in the command above.
+For example, to change the port to `6790`, run:

+    ```bash
+    docker run -it -p 6790:6789 -v $(pwd):/home/src mageai/mageai \
+      /app/run_app.sh mage start demo_project
+    ```

     <sub>Want to use Spark or other integrations?
 Read more about [integrations](https://docs.mage.ai/data-integrations/overview).</sub>

 1. Open [http://localhost:6789](http://localhost:6789) in your browser and build a pipeline.

+  - If you changed the Docker port for running Mage locally, go to the url
+  `http://127.0.0.1:[port]` (e.g. http://127.0.0.1:6790) in your browser to
+  view the pipelines dashboard.

 ### Using `pip` or `conda`